 Look closely at physical memory and observe if some processes consume more memory than usual and allocate more space to specific processes.
 On the other hand, maybe you have low RAM, so it can be unresponsive when you open multiple programs at the same time.

-Suppose it takes more ram for some specific process, so there is a memory leak in your windows PC.
+Suppose it takes more RAM for some specific process, so there is a memory leak in your Windows PC.
 Now is the time to jump on multiple ways to fix this issue.
 You can apply these one by one and one of the methods should definitely work for you.

-Fix 1: Close Windows File Explorer
+1. Close Windows File Explorer

-It is usual for windows users to open multiple file explorer windows.
+It is usual for Windows users to open multiple file explorer windows.
 Unfortunately, they forget about it, so when they launch another application, the system will not allocate proper memory to that problem and cause a memory leak in Windows 11.

 - Right-click on the File Explorer icon on the taskbar.